-Support - Policy 9 Conversion of Agricultural and Rural Buildings to Commercial, Community and
+Support - Policy 9 Conversion of Agricultural and Rural Buildings to Commercial, Community and Residential Uses

-Residential Uses

 Number of Comments 6

+Summary of Comments •

 A number of individuals support provided general support to the policy.
 One comment received suggested that the first three criteria are considered suitable to control unwanted development.